 Initially, the order of tasks matches the order in which they are created.
 The newest task is added to the end of the workflow.
 When an existing task is edited, it is also moved to the end of the workflow.

-The action also pays attention to what needs to happen first for a task to execute successfully.
+The workflow also pays attention to what needs to happen first for a task to execute successfully.
 For example, if you are piping a field from a ticket you’ve created into an email task, the ticket creation task will happen first, followed by the email where the value is included, regardless of what order you created these tasks.

 As tasks are created, they are assigned IDs in the format T-ID-#.
 The ID of a task is set to the order in which it was created.

 The ID of a task never changes, and is merely an internal ID to help identify a task.
-It does not necessarily reflect the order in which a task will be triggered compared to other tasks in the same action.
+It does not necessarily reflect the order in which a task will be triggered compared to other tasks in the same workflow.

-The Qualtrics Actions platform contains a series of tasks to assist in importing data from third-party destinations into Qualtrics or exporting data from Qualtrics to third-party destinations.
+The Qualtrics Workflows platform contains a series of tasks to assist in importing data from third-party destinations into Qualtrics or exporting data from Qualtrics to third-party destinations.
 These tasks follow the Extract, Transform, Load (ETL) framework.
 Using ETL tasks, you can create automated and scheduled workflows to bring data from third-party sources into Qualtrics as well as export data from Qualtrics to third-party destinations.

-The calculate metric task in Actions allows you to trigger a response to aggregate metrics observed in a dataset over a period of time.
+The calculate metric task in Workflows allows you to trigger a response to aggregate metrics observed in a dataset over a period of time.
 In other words, it provides a way to set up automated workflows based on trends or events you observe in experience data.
 The results of your calculate metric task can be used to trigger other tasks within your workflow.

-Managing Existing Actions
+Managing Existing Workflows

 - Use the On/Off toggle to enable or disable your workflow.